A Self-Improving Home Agent That Knows Where You Are

 "I don't have to choose between “fully autonomous” and “doesn't touch anything dangerous,” because the system never lets the agent touch anything dangerous in the first place."

-Because the tool service is dumb and MCP-exposed, any MCP-compatible agent can use it — which means the reasoning layer is swappable.
-The test harness talks to a local Qwen 3.6 MoE on the Mac Mini today, and a Claude or GPT-4 agent could plug in just as easily via MCP.
-The tool catalog travels with me regardless of who's doing the reasoning.
+The tool service is dumb and MCP-exposed, so any MCP-compatible agent can use it.
+That makes the reasoning layer swappable: the test harness talks to a local Qwen 3.6 MoE on the Mac Mini today, but a Claude or GPT-4 agent could plug in just as easily.
+The catalog travels with me regardless of who's doing the reasoning.

-Because the agent has no direct access to devices, APIs, or the filesystem — only to tools, which are themselves sandboxed and scoped — the trust boundary is the container wall, not a per-action permission prompt.
+The agent has no direct access to devices, APIs, or the filesystem, only to tools that are themselves sandboxed and scoped.
+The trust boundary is the container wall, not a per-action permission prompt.
 I don't have to choose between "fully autonomous" and "doesn't touch anything dangerous," because the system never lets the agent touch anything dangerous in the first place.

-Because presence is ambient context rather than conversational input, the agent can make routing decisions that account for the physical world.
-Kitchen-to-living-room handoffs.
-"How's that thing going?" meaning the task from 20 minutes ago without me naming it.
-Long-running authoring jobs that complete quietly and get reported via a process event rather than requiring me to ask.
+Presence is ambient context rather than conversational input, so the agent can make routing decisions that account for the physical world: kitchen-to-living-room handoffs, "how's that thing going?" meaning the task from 20 minutes ago without me naming it, or a long-running authoring job that finishes quietly and reports via a process event instead of waiting for me to ask.

-And because the authoring pipeline exists, capability gaps close automatically for general-purpose needs.
-The prompt engineering around it pushes the agent to generalize — "a tool that converts between common units of measurement," not "a tool that converts 185 pounds to kilograms" — so the catalog grows along reusable lines rather than collecting single-shot bespoke functions.
-The demand analysis endpoint catches the patterns I don't notice.
+The authoring pipeline closes capability gaps automatically for general-purpose needs.
+The prompting pushes the agent to generalize — "a tool that converts between common units of measurement," not "a tool that converts 185 pounds to kilograms" — so the catalog grows along reusable lines instead of collecting single-shot functions.
+The demand-analysis endpoint catches the patterns I don't notice.

 What's not done, and what I'd reconsider